HydrefLab/laravel-mailer/Readme.md

     DEFAULT_MAIL_FROM=mailer@example.com
     DEFAULT_MAIL_NAME=Mailer
    ```
+5. _(Mandrill usage only)_ If you want to use templates create/update functionality:
+   1. Add `DeSmart\Mailer\Mandrill\MandrillTemplatesSeedCommandServiceProvider::class` to your `config/app.php` file.
-5. _(Mandrill usage only)_ In `config/mandrill-templates.php` you can configure your Mandrill templates.
-This configuration is used by `mandrill_templates:seed` artisan command
+   2. Publish Mandrill templates configuration: `php artisan vendor:publish`.
+This will create `config/mandrill-templates.php` file where you can configure your Mandrill templates.
+This configuration is used by `mandrill_templates:seed` artisan command.
+   3. _<b>Important</b>_ Step 5.i & 5.ii should be done after installing Mailer package - this is because template seeder uses mailer configuration which has to be published first.

 ### Version < 2.0
 _Package implements wrapper only for Mandrill._

+_If possible, please use version >= 2.0_

 1. Add `hydreflab/laravel-mailer` to your `composer.json`: